siddhesh4510/NodeJS/README.md

 ***API for NodeJS Server 1.postman_collection.json*** in Postman to load api.
 If evrything is present (i.e all api load properly) execute api by following steps other wise do changes according to steps .

-If you uses this file you need to change only images (in register and in update if you want to update image) and tocken in Authorization headers (in update profile , in update password and get your own information api ).Use tocken which riceived after login.
+If you uses this file you need to change only images (in register and in update if you want to update image) and tockenes in Authorization headers (in update profile , in update password and get your own information api ).Use tocken which riceived after login.

 **Step 4**